rossanx/akfs/docs/journal.md

 "sti".
 YeY!!!

++-- Timestamp: Fri Feb  7 10:38:22 -03 2020 --+

+I wasn't happy with the intermixed code to deal with key press and printing a corresponding char on the screen.
+So I stripped out all the printing on the screen thing and keyboard map from dev.keyboard.s.
+Now, It's done by dev.terminal.s.

+      SEE FILE src/kernel/dev.terminal.s

+It also provides "hardware cursor" now.
+It's much better than the "software cursor" I implemented before (you get automatic blinking :smiley:!!)
+Yey!.

 AND WE ARE NOT DONE YET.
 MORE ARE TO COME...BE PATIENT...
 BUT FOR NOW YOU CAN READ THE APPENDICES.